TassSinclair/myki-getter/README.md

-# Statement Getter
+# Myki Getter

-Gets 'current balance' and 'balance available' from various netbanking sites.

-Currently works for St. George and ING.
+Gets Myki money from My Myki portal.

 ## Scraping
-Logs in to the netbanking accounts for the banks, and gets account information (name, BSB, account number, current balance and balance available) for each account.
+Logs in to the My Myki portal for a user and gets card information (card number, card holder, myki money) for each card in-use.
 Saves it to a database.
+Sleeps for 10 minutes, and then tries again.

 ## Serving

 Runs a webserver at port `8764` with the following endpoints:

-- `/accounts`: returns all accounts
+- `/balances`: returns all accounts
-- `/accounts/bsb/000000/number/0000000000`: returns a specific account matching that BSB and number
+- `/balances/card/000000000000000`: returns a specific card matching that card number

 # Configuration